Store

 Home > Blog > Adrenal Health > Health Benefits of Hand Clapping

-This universal gesture will be used at times of great joy, like when he gets a present for a birthday or Christmas, and when his team wins the big game.
-She might clap at a particularly meaningful church service, or at the end of a great movie or play.
-Hand clapping can occur in many instances, often times of joy or significance.
+This universal gesture is used at times of great joy, like when he gets a present for a birthday or Christmas and when his team wins the big game.
+She might clap at a particularly meaningful church service or at the end of a great movie or play.
+Hand clapping can occur in many instances, often of joy or significance.

-To understand specifics of these health benefits, however, you will need to know the basics of the acupressure and reflexology principles that underlie these apparent health benefits.
+To understand the specifics of these health benefits, however, you must know the basics of the acupressure and reflexology principles that underlie these apparent health benefits.

 Acupressure, Reflexology, and Hand Clapping

-Both acupressure and reflexology are based in ancient Chinese medicine, and they may not have the best reception among modern medical practitioners.
-However, the proponents of these ancient methods of dealing with illnesses swear by them.
+Both acupressure and reflexology are based in ancient Chinese medicine, and they may not be well-received by modern medical practitioners.
+However, the proponents of these ancient methods swear by them.

-According to the theory behind acupressure and reflexology, there are a number of points and meridians on the hands and wrists that correspond to organs and systems of the body.
+According to the theory behind acupressure and reflexology, several points and meridians on the hands and wrists correspond to organs and systems of the body.
 Stimulating these points and meridians allows qi, or energy, to flow more freely.
 Hand clapping is a great way to stimulate these points and meridians.

 Qigong is a set of exercises designed to help people move their energy, or qi, through their bodies more effectively.
 Hand clapping is an integral part of these exercises.
 The idea is that the hand clapping will clear any blocked areas of energy, thereby improving overall health.

-According to the theory behind Chinese medicine, the palms of the hands and the wrists contain main acupressure points on three meridians: the heart, pericardium, and lungs.
-Stimulating these points will increase the qi to these areas.
+According to Chinese medicine theory, the palms of the hands and wrists contain the main acupressure points on three meridians: the heart, pericardium, and lungs.
+Stimulating these points increases the qi in these areas.

 What is known is there is a reciprocal flow of energy between the points that are stimulated and the organs to which they connect.
 Putting pressure on an acupressure point directs body energy directly into the associated organ.
-But this pressure application must be done in a particular manner.
-Applying pressure in this certain way helps increase the efficiency of how this organ works, resulting in a healthier organ system.
+However, this pressure application must be done in a particular manner.
+Applying pressure helps increase the efficiency of this organ's work, resulting in a healthier organ system.
 Pressure points and hand clapping

-There are two approaches for applying pressure.
+There are two approaches to applying pressure.
 One is constant pressure.
-This method requires continuing pressure on a point, gradually increasing over a four to five minute time period.
+This method requires continuing pressure on a point, gradually increasing over four to five minutes.
 The other approach is intermittent pressure.
-In this method, pressure is applied for about twenty seconds, then no pressure for ten seconds, then pressure again in an alternating sequence for four to five minutes at a time.
+In this method, pressure is applied for about twenty seconds, then no pressure for ten seconds, again in an alternating sequence for four to five minutes.

 Scientific Basis for the Benefits of Hand Clapping

-There have been very few scientific studies related to hand clapping.
-These benefits have been reported anecdotally for the most part.
+Very few scientific studies have been conducted on hand clapping.
+These benefits have, for the most part, been reported anecdotally.
 Only two rigorous studies have been conducted.
 The benefits of Hand clapping studies

-The children appeared to benefit from the hand clapping and singing primarily in three grades.
-The ages for these grades were roughly seven to ten.
-This appears to indicate a developmental process is occurring during these years that has effects on emotional, sociological, physiological, and cognitive development.
+The children appeared to benefit from the hand clapping and singing primarily in three grades, which were roughly seven to ten years old.
+This appears to indicate a developmental process occurring during these years that affects emotional, sociological, physiological, and cognitive development.

-There also appeared to be a benefit for adults in this study.
+This study also revealed a benefit for adults.
 The researcher engaged university students in the same kind of hand clapping exercise.
 These students reported being more focused and less tense after the exercise.

 Another study involving functional MRI imaging investigated cortical activation and hand clapping.
-Results of this study showed clapping to bring on more cortical activation in the primary sensorimotor cortex and the supplementary motor cortex than grasp-release movements and sequential finger opposition.
-These results indicate hand clapping to be an effective mechanism for stimulating the brain.
+Results showed that clapping brought on more cortical activation in the primary sensorimotor cortex and the supplementary motor cortex than grasp-release movements and sequential finger opposition.
+These results indicate that hand clapping is an effective mechanism for stimulating the brain.

 Benefits of Acupressure

-Another study reported in the Clinical Journal of Pain, December 1996, explored the effect of acupressure on postoperative pain.
-Forty people were selected who had had knee arthroscopy in a university-based hospital setting.
+Another study, reported in the Clinical Journal of Pain in December 1996, explored the effect of acupressure on postoperative pain.
+Forty people who had had knee arthroscopy in a university-based hospital setting were selected.
 They were randomly given either active stimulation of acupressure points or placebo stimulation a half hour after awakening from anesthesia.
-The results indicated acupressure to be effective in relieving postoperative pain.
+The results indicated that acupressure was effective in relieving postoperative pain.

-A study published in JAMA Oncology reported a reduction of fatigue in breast cancer survivors when they used acupressure techniques.
+A study published in JAMA Oncology reported a reduction of fatigue in breast cancer survivors who used acupressure techniques.
 The reduction was in the range of 27% to 34% over six weeks.
 Relaxing acupressure, used by two-thirds of the women, brought their fatigue levels down to normal.
 The results appeared to be sustained.
-Using relaxing acupressure also led to improved sleep quality and overall quality of life.
+Using relaxing acupressure also improved sleep quality and overall quality of life.

 How Acupressure Helps Relieve Pain

-Pain releive and hand clapping There have been several theories put forth to explain how acupressure helps alleviate pain.
-The perception of pain involves the amount of stress, physical tension, and anxiety present in a person at a given time.
-Acupressure stimulation causes increases in circulation.
-This increased circulation leads to the removal of lactic acid, histamines, bradykinins, and other toxins.
+Pain releive and hand clapping Several theories have been put forth to explain how acupressure helps alleviate pain.
+Pain perception involves the amount of stress, physical tension, and anxiety present in a person at a given time.
+Acupressure stimulation causes circulation increases.
+This increased circulation removes lactic acid, histamines, bradykinins, and other toxins.
 This decreases the perception of pain by relieving much of the stress present.

 Another theory proposes pain is experienced through a gating mechanism in the pain signaling system.
-If the gate is only partially open, a mild to moderate amount of pain is experienced.
-If the gate is completely open, a great amount of pain is felt.
-Acupressure is said to stimulate the sensory nerves that tend to close these gates, thereby decreasing the perceived pain.
+If the gate is only partially open, mild to moderate pain is experienced.
+A great amount of pain is felt if the gate is completely open.
+Acupressure stimulates the sensory nerves that tend to close these gates, decreasing perceived pain.

 Benefits of Hand Clapping

-Motor planning is one of the skills children must learn in order to successfully accomplish everyday tasks such as getting dressed, engaging in games with others, and writing.
-In motor planning, a child has to come up with a task, figure out how to complete it, and then do the physical actions to accomplish the task.
+Motor planning is one of the skills children must learn to successfully accomplish everyday tasks such as getting dressed, engaging in games with others, and writing.
+In motor planning, a child has to come up with a task, figure out how to complete it, and then perform the physical actions to accomplish the task.
 Games that involve hand clapping also use motor planning.
-Motor movements involved in clapping must be practiced over and over in order for them to become automatic.
+Motor movements involved in clapping must be practiced repeatedly for them to become automatic.

-Clapping games help children practice crossing the midline of their bodies.
-This is an imaginary line that bisects the body.
-Crossing it is important in the development of handedness and brain connectedness.
+Clapping games help children practice crossing the midline of their bodies, an imaginary line that bisects the body.
+Crossing it is important in the development of handiness and brain connectedness.
 Hand clapping and childrens games

-Learning to place things in sequence is an important developmental task for children, also.
-This helps them in learning other skills, especially in academics.
+Learning to arrange things in sequence is also an important developmental task for children.
+This helps them learn other skills, especially in academics.
 Clapping games help children learn to sequence in a playful atmosphere.
-Many of the clapping games require children to tell a story in sequence as they clap.
+Many clapping games require children to tell a story in sequence as they clap.

-The coordination of the two sides of our bodies is a fundamental skill needed in many aspects of daily living and learning.
+Coordination of the two sides of our bodies is a fundamental skill needed in many aspects of daily living and learning.
 Opening a bottle, putting on earrings, driving a manual car, and tying shoes require coordination of both sides of the body.
 Clapping games are very good at helping children learn this necessary skill.
-They require the use of both sides of the body over and over.
+They require the use of both sides of the body repeatedly.

 Clapping games also help children learn visual tracking.
-This is the ability to use the eyes to follow objects without moving the entire head to do so.
-This skill is necessary for good reading skills to develop.
+This is the ability to use the eyes to follow objects without moving the entire head.
+It is necessary for good reading skills to develop.

-Developing rhythm and beat skills are necessary for children to later learn how to dance, improve coordination, learn some gross motor games, and play an instrument.
+Developing rhythm and beat skills is necessary for children to learn later how to dance, improve coordination, learn some gross motor games, and play an instrument.
 Clapping games are an excellent way to learn rhythm and beat.

-These clapping games can give children a developmental edge that helps them avoid childhood stressors and sets them up for a bright future.
+These clapping games can give children a developmental edge, helping them avoid childhood stressors and preparing them for a bright future.

 Conclusion